Factsheet: Paying for services with direct payments

 Using direct payments to pay a home care company

-You can choose which company will provide your care and will have more control over when and how you use the hours available to you.
-You do not have to have a set pattern of care each week.
+You can choose which company to use, and when and how you use the hours available to you.
+You can arrange care that suits your schedule.

 Paying a care home for respite or a short break

 You can use direct payments to buy short stays in residential care homes.
-This means you can arrange the short breaks as and when you need them.
-This might be to give you and your carer a break from your normal arrangements.
+This means you can arrange short breaks as and when you need them.
+This might be to give you or your carer a break.
 Your social care worker will help you find a place that suits you.

-If you feel that you need a break, you can contact your chosen care home and book a stay.
-It is important to agree how much the break will cost and make sure you are clear about any terms and conditions that apply.
-For example, most residential care homes will still charge you for your stay if you cancel at short notice (usually within 24 hours).
+Contact the care home to book your stay.
+It is important to agree how much the break will cost.
+Make sure you are clear about any terms and conditions that apply.
+Most care homes will still charge you for your stay if you cancel at short notice (usually within 24 hours).

-You can use your direct payment account to make the payment.
-Once you have done this, you need to call or email the direct payments monitoring team who will check your account.
-If another respite payment is available, this will be made into the direct payment account.
+You can use your direct payment account to pay the bill.
+Once you have paid, you need to call or email the direct payments team who will check your account.
+If another respite payment is available, we will pay this into the direct payment account.

 More information